bmbouter/Opus/README.txt

 In order for the GWT interface to function, the GWT media directory needs to be set up.
 These are static css and javascript files.
-Set Apache (or any server) to serve these static files, and configure the OPUS_GWT_MEDIA directive to point to where these files are served from.
+Set Apache (or any server) to serve these static files as described above in the `Apache Configuration`_ section.

-The GWT media is in the gwtmedia/ directory of the source distribution.